Budget And Forecasting

 Budgeting plays a crucial role in evaluating an organization’s performance.
 By comparing actual results against budgeted figures, organizations can assess their financial performance and identify areas of improvement.
 This allows for corrective actions to be taken, helps in accountability, and encourages the achievement of financial targets.

-See also Forecasting QuickBooks Online
+See also Business Forecasting

 Decision Making